singasa1/test1/PartnerLibrary/docs/getting_started.md

 The end-to-end flow is best tested on a Cariad emulator and/or Cariad test-bench.
 As these are not available to Partners at this point, we have implemented a functionality called 'demo-mode' which allows testing using any Android emulator.

-Steps to enable demo mode: (TODO: Add steps )
+Steps to enable demo mode: (TODO Naina N.: Add steps )
 1. .....
 2. .....
 3. .....